freida20git/bird-detection-tracking/README.md

 ## 🚀 How to Run the Project

-detailed notebook is in main_pipeline folder and it's a one line code:
+Detailed notebook is in `main_pipeline/UsageExample.ipynb` folder and it's a one line code:

         main_ocsort(input_video_path, ocsort_output_path, model_pt_path)